Dennis Amiss MBE

 Joining a cricket society is certainly not expensive as you can enjoy a whole winter - usually about seven or eight evenings - for an annual subscription of under £20.
 I, myself, have spoken to many societies and have found it most rewarding to see the great enthusiasm there is for the game and the love of both reminiscing on great events and players and of considering its present and future.

 There should be a cricket society within reach of most of you, so if you are interested why not contact our Secretary, Bob Wood, who will be pleased to give you further details and put you in touch with a society in your vicinity.

-The next meeting of the Council of Cricket Societies will be the Half-Yearly Meeting, which will take place at Derby on Saturday 2 November 2013
+The next meeting of the Council of Cricket Societies will be the AGM, which will take place in Birmingham on Saturday 8 March 2014

 Picture from Left to Right

 Dennis Amiss MBE, Barry Rickson, John Bridgman, Murray Hedgcock and Irene Bridgman.

 Tom Graveney, our distinguished President since 1998, when he succeeded the first President, Lord (Denis) Howell, stood down at the AGM at Edgbaston on March 9.
 Now 85, he had been unable to attend recent meetings for health reasons.

 Vice-Chairman Barry Rickson paid tribute first to Tom's memorable quality as a batsman, and then to his dedicated involvement with the society movement, recalling that he had paid regular visits to societies.

 His successor is another prominent former England batsman, Dennis Amiss of Warwickshire.
 Dennis played 50 Tests between 1966 and 1977, later becoming Warwickshire chief executive.
 He is now deputy chairman of the ECB, but will retire this year, to leave more time for other activities - not least the cricket society movement.